GarnicaJR/MagickInvoker/README.md

 to execute the demo please go to my-demo and execute the jar file, the program will download the image and will convert it to .gif

-Requeriemnts
-The program is compiled in java 17, but if you want use a older version of java please compile the program by yourself.
+Requeriments: the program is compiled in java 17, but if you want use a older version of java please compile the program by yourself.

 demo